idia-pipelines/idia-pipelines.github.io/access.md

 * Send an email to **support@arc.ac.za** with the following information:
     * Please state that you are part of the "IDIA Pipelines Team".
     * Your home institution.
+    * Your local phone number (so that we can call you if there's a security problem).
     * The MeerKAT science projects that you are involved in.
     * Your preferred username, first-name and last-name.
     * Your [ssh public key][sshkey].